KONOS features Bible-based character traits as unit themes in their unit studies for children in grades K through 8.

 KONOS Parent Helps

 KONOS offers training resources that will help you learn how to implement the unit study method of teaching.
 All of their training resources are loaded with practical information and examples based on years of experience.

 I recommend the book KONOS Compass: An Orientation to Using KONOS ($25) to anyone using KONOS at the elementary level.
 It gives an overview of all three volumes along with a comparison to typical state requirements so you can see if you are covering the necessary material.
 KONOS Compass also provides teaching information and sample lesson plans.

-A visual option is KONOS: Creating the Balance ($125), a 6½ hour DVD presentation covering critical topics like the father’s role, multilevel teaching, planning and scheduling, dealing with toddlers, discipline, and how to choose library books.
-In addition it features two hours of KONOS author Jessica Hulcy teaching her children, including hands-on activities, so you can really see what this looks like.
+A visual option is KONOS: Creating the Balance ($125 for DVDs or $25 for MP4 download), a 6½ hour video presentation covering critical topics like the father’s role, multilevel teaching, planning and scheduling, dealing with toddlers, discipline, and how to choose library books.
+In addition, it features two hours of KONOS author Jessica Hulcy teaching her children, including hands-on activities, so you can really see what this looks like.